waveclaw/puppet-subscription_manager/README.md

 This module is a fork of the [puppet-subscription_manager](https://github.com/jlaska/puppet-subscription_manager) module by James Laska that was in turn derived from [puppet-rhnreg_ks module](https://github.com/strider/puppet-rhnreg_ks) by Gaël Chamoulaud.
 This fork provides an incompatible dedicated rhsm_config resource and separates repository management from control of the Yum overrides.

+## Notice

-Due to various terminology differences between RHN Satellite, the upstream Katello project and the further upstream component projects of Candlepin, The Foreman, Puppet and Dogtag that the names of properties and resources may be confusing.
-Katello Pools and Satellite Subscriptions are different things presented through the same underlying system resources.
-Also Satellite will require attachment to such subscriptions whenever paid-for RedHat Network Channels are made available through a repository view.
+Due to various terminology differences between RHN Satellite, the upstream Katello project and the further upstream component projects of Candlepin, The Foreman, Puppet and Dogtag the names of properties and resources may be confusing.
+* Katello Pools and Satellite Subscriptions are different things presented through the same underlying system resources.
+This module calls both 'pools.'
+* Satellite, unlike Katello, will require attachment to such subscriptions whenever paid-for RedHat Network Channels are made available through a repository view.

 ## License